Planning for the safe storage of your gun should take place before purchasing.

 Firearms don’t hurt people sitting on a table, tucked in a drawer or in a glove compartment.
-Accidents happen when we are negligent in our care and storage of firearms and they are left loaded, unlocked and available to be mishandled.
+Accidents happen when we are negligent in our care and storage of guns.
+When they are left loaded, unlocked and available to be mishandled.
 How we store our firearms is key.
 Where and how you store your firearm(s) should be addressed prior to purchasing and a plan in place.

 If your gun of choice for home protection is a shotgun, there are obviously some storage challenges due to their size.
 They are harder to hide in your home and cumbersome for women to handle.
 Please read Shotgun Basics

 There are also companies that make gun concealment furniture, shelving and wall art, where you can store a firearm in plain sight and be able to access it quickly.
 They have hidden compartments that creatively conceal guns.
 These items are not safes and not designed to be impermeable therefore are not a great choice if there are children or unauthorized users in the home.

 Important note: If you have people with children visit your home, planned or unplanned, you need to remove your gun from it’s “secret” place, in any room, unload and lock it in your gun safe or cabinet.

 The safest place for your firearm is on your person.
 Yes even with children.
 Many mothers carry their firearm on their body all the time.
 This keeps the gun under your control all of the time and out of the hands of inquisitive children.

 Storage of the firearm when you are not up and about or if you are unwilling to carry the firearm on your body while at home creates a complicated set of issues.
 You desire to keep the gun out of the hands of your children while needing access to it quickly, should you need it.
 A quick access safe is the best option.
 Something within reach and that allows you to open it quickly if you need it.